jorge-leon/femto/docs/flisp.md

 `(string-search «needle» «haystack»)` <u>C</u>
 Returns the position of *needle* if it is contained in *haystack*, otherwise `nil`.

-`(string-to-number «string»)`
-Converts *string* into a corresponding *integer* object.
-String is interpreted as decimal based integer.

 `(ascii «integer»)`
 Converts *integer* into a *string* with one character, which corresponds